Call for Papers

 Thematic tracks:

-• CSR, Green (sustainable) Finance and Gender diversity
+• CSR, Green (Sustainable) Finance, and Gender Diversity

-• Behavioral Finance and Financial Markets in the era of Climate Transition
+• Behavioral Finance and Financial Markets in the Era of Climate Transition

-• Actuarial Science and Quantitative Finance
+• Portfolio Management, Actuarial Science, and Quantitative Finance

-• Transport economics and Blue Economy
+• Transport Economics and the Blue Economy

-• Monetary and financial macroeconomics
+• Monetary and Financial Macroeconomics

-• Entrepreneurship & Innovation and Sustainability
+• Entrepreneurship, Innovation, and Sustainability

-• Energy, Environment and Sustainability
+• Energy, Environment, and Sustainability

-• Social and sustainable entrepreneurship
+• Social and Sustainable Entrepreneurship

 Instructions for authors: